RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 5. Right-click the valheim shortcut and choose Properties.

-6. In the Target field, leave the original text intact and type the following before it:
+6. In the Target field, leave the original text intact and type the following before it making sure to leave a space between the two.

 ```
 cmd /c start /high Valheim